Modern Commercial Space

 EXISTING CITY STREET TREES

 The existing six trees will be impacted during demolition/construction and are placed in the incorrect location for the new development.
-Six new trees will be planted on Fort Thomas Ave., three on Highland Avenue, and four on Woodland Place.
+Six new trees will be planted on Fort Thomas Ave., three on Highland Avenue, and two on Woodland Place.
 The species, size and character of the new trees will follow the city guidelines.
 The new sidewalk design will follow the existing city streetscape materials.

 FORT THOMAS AVENUE STREETSCAPE